-How to hand paint tiles in the Delft tradition
+How to hand paint Delft tiles

 Art on Tiles occasionally holds weekend tile painting courses.
 We currently have places on the following date: